nim-lang/website/jekyll/_posts/2019-07-17-version-0202-released.md

 This is mostly a bugfix release of version 0.20.0 (1.0 RC1).

-The only new feature is that `toOpenArray`, our slicing operator, is now available for JavaScript backend.
+The only new feature is that `toOpenArray`, our slicing operator, is now available for the JavaScript backend.

 Nim now bootstraps with `--styleCheck:error` flag, meaning that the compiler and the standard library are now style checked and they won't compile if